sadia7220/application-form/README.md

 php artisan serve
 ```

-(If in other port, not in port=8000 then run the command below with port number.
+(or in case of starting the server in different port, run the command below with port number.
 For example, for port number 8088)

 ```shell script
 php artisan serve --port=8088
 ```

-Step 10: Launch the main URL http://127.0.0.1:8000/ in browser.
+Step 10: Launch the main URL http://127.0.0.1:8000/ in browser.<br>
 (or for port number 8088 the URL will be http://127.0.0.1:8088/)

 Step 11: For login use the credentials given below.<br><br>
-E-Mail Address: admin@gmail.com<br><br>
+E-Mail Address: admin@gmail.com<br>
 Password: 12345678